RFNshare/Whatsapp-Web-UI-Automation/README.md

     pip3 freeze > requirements.txt
     ```

-3. Run this script.
+3. Run this script for Chrome.
     ```
-    py.test -v -s
+    py.test --browser_name chrome -v -s

     ```
    This will open a browser in the current window.

-4. Now you can scan your whatsapp QR code in from phone.
+4.
+5. .
+Run this script for Firefox.
     ```
+    py.test --browser_name firefox -v -s

     ```
+   This will open a browser in the current window.

+6. Now you can scan your whatsapp QR code in from phone.
+    ```
+    py.test

+    ```
+   This will default cmd.
+Open with Chrome.

 ### Usage